oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

         ![SQLFW](./images/sqlfw-052.png "Audit trail is COLLECTING")

-8. Associate alert policy for trigger alerts for SQL Firewall violations
+8. Associate alert policy to trigger alerts for SQL Firewall violations

     - Click on **Security center** to go to Security center